LandscapeGeoinformatics/geopython-ut-2018/source/_static/exercises/Exercise-2/README.md

 ## Problem 2: Points to map (6 points)

-The problem 2 this week continues the process that we started last week, i.e. creating geometric point -objects and putting them into a map.
+The problem 2 this lesson continues the process that we started last lesson, i.e. creating geometric point -objects and putting them into a map.
 Here our aim is to plot a set of x and y coordinates that we should read from a `some_posts.csv` comma separated file that contains following kind of data:

 ```